How to Practice TDD With Kotlin

 }

-Of course we can factorize into a common function but you are starting to see the magic!
+Of course, we can factorize it into a common function, but you are starting to see the magic!

 Conclusion

-We saw a concrete example of how to use Kotlin-TDD to implement TDD technique.
-We see that by writing a custom DSL, we improve the readability of our test and it becomes easy to understand a test even after several months.
-Then we saw that we can reuse the same process for the Acceptance test without changing the way we build our test.
+We saw a concrete example of how to use Kotlin-TDD to implement the TDD technique.
+By writing a custom DSL, we improve the readability of our tests, making it easy to understand even after several months.
+We also saw that we can reuse the same process for acceptance tests without changing the way we build our tests.

 Thanks for reading!